antmicro/protoplaster/README.md

 Required parameters:

 * `bus` - i2c bus to check
+* `name` - name of device to be detected
-* `addresses` - addresses of that bus that should be detected
+* `address` - address of the device to be detected on the indicated bus

 ### GPIO
 Required parameters: